koseiohara/PythonDirectAccess/README.md

 #### shape
 Hidden (Cannot be accessed after declaration).
 Shape of output array.
-List, tuple, and ndarray are checked.
+List, tuple, and ndarray were checked.

 #### recl
 Hidden (Cannot be accessed after declaration).
 Data size of output in byte.
-recl=kind*(number of element of output)
+recl=kind*(number of elements of output)

 #### rec
 NOT hidden (Can be accessed even after declaration)